About Mohs Surgery

 Mohs surgery is the best option if your cancer has a high risk of returning or if it has already returned after previous treatment.
 It is the best method for removing cancer in sensitive areas, such as the eyes, ears, mouth, or nose, though the surgery is not limited to those areas.
 Skin cancer lesions that are large, aggressive, and have blurred or undefined borders are also best treated with Mohs surgery.

 Dr. Saxena performs Mohs surgery with local anesthetic.
 The first step of a Mohs surgery is to excise the entire visible skin cancer lesion, along with a tiny layer of surrounding skin cells.
-This tissue is then cut into four sections, which are marked to match up with the sections on a Mohs map.
-A Mohs map is a diagram that will allow Dr. Saxena to later map any areas of the removed tissue that still contain skin cancer cells.
+This tissue is then cut into sections, which are inked to maintain proper orientation.

 The removed tissue is then frozen, and extremely thin layers are shaved off its sides and bottom for examination under a microscope.
 Any cancerous cells that Dr. Saxena finds will be marked on the Mohs map in the correct spot.
-Dr. Saxena will then use the map to determine if and where any remaining cancerous tissue needs to be removed.
+Dr. Saxena will then use the map to determine where any remaining cancerous tissue needs to be removed.
 She will repeat this process until all detectable skin cancer is removed.
+So, to summarize, Mohs surgery differs from other skin cancer treatments in that it permits the immediate and complete microscopic examination of the removed cancerous tissue, so that all "roots" and extensions of the cancer can be eliminated.
+Due to the methodical manner in which tissue is removed and examined, Mohs surgery has been recognized as the skin cancer treatment with the highest reported cure rate.

 The length of Mohs surgery depends on several things, including how many layers of tissue need to be excised.
 After your procedure, Dr. Saxena will discuss the options for healing, the most common of which is a surgical repair requiring sutures.